SafetyPanda/Scribe/README.md

 # Scribe
 A Simple to use CLI Password Manager written in Ruby.
 Passwords are encrypted in AES-256-CBC.
+It also can make CryFS encrypted folders!

 # Features
 - Add, Display and Modify Passwords!